What is a CRM?

 Apply what you've learned in this lesson.

-In your own words, write a 1-paragraph explanation of what a CRM is and 3 reasons why an office assistant would use one.
-Imagine you are explaining it to a friend who has never worked in a professional office.
+- Write a 1-paragraph explanation of what a CRM is and why offices use it — imagine you are explaining it to a friend who has never worked in a professional setting.
+Your paragraph must cover: what CRM stands for, what it tracks, and at least two specific reasons it matters